nv-edwli/workshop-build-an-agent/.devx/1-build-an-agent/secrets.md

 </details>

+## NGC API Key

+NGC is the NVIDIA GPU Cloud.
+This is the repository for all NVIDIA software, models, and more.
+You do **not** need to set this API Key for the Introduction to Agents workshop.

 ## Tavily API Key

 Tavily is a search API designed for AI agents.
 It provides real-time web search capabilities that help agents gather up-to-date information from the internet.
 We will also need a Tavily API key for this workshop.